swaptacular/swpt_accounts/protocol.rst

   records which have the same ``creditor_id`` and ``debtor_id``, and the same or earlier ``creation_date``) MAY be removed as well.
-In addition, TH records MAY also maintain a ``last_heartbeat_ts`` field, to help detect accounts for which the TH record is not needed anymore.
+In addition, TH records MAY also maintain a ``last_heartbeat_ts`` field, to help detect "dead "accounts.